Pos: 46.2231, -124.0117

 A fat ship was sitting not very far away from my course in the middle of the channel, but it was obviously not moving.
 Strange…must be some work horse digging the channel out or such…a larger fishing boat went out, but that was it with ship traffic today!

 When I was nearing the south jetty, I knew there was some submerged remainders of an older jetty at the end.
 A big piece was still visible, where a sea lion colony found a new home.
 Between that “island” and the new head, here and there I saw a few rocks, but I still dared to cross right over in some lumpy water with strong current.
-I could avoid the rocks, but also couldn’t take a picture of the sea lions on steering carefully.
+I could avoid the rocks, but also could not take a picture of the sea lions on steering carefully.
 A last small fast fishing boat also just came around the end of the submerged jetty and added to the lumpy water here.

 But I was quickly across, and safe!
-Yeah!
+Yes!
 Now, I just had to paddle 4,5 km along the south jetty’s southern side to hit my beach!
 The sea looked quite calm here in this corner, and I had some hope the surf would be doable.
 When I got close, all geared up with helmet and PFD, my timing might not have been perfect to go in, but I could elegantly spin on two wave crests with light high brace to not get caught by it when it was breaking just before me.
 I speeded up on the back of the last wave to get in.
 On a last lower one I did the same with a low brace, and I surfed on the very last one in until I was hitting the sandy bottom.
 Well done, lady!
-I praised myself, as there was no one around to praise me… 🙂
+I praised myself, as there was no one around to praise me…

 One of the few surf landings so far, and still no roll on this trip…great!
 I like to keep it like that!
 I unloaded, and saw on my second tour a person coming down the jetty – Terry!
 She was watching with many other people my landing from the lookout tower, and was proudly running up to me.
 So good to see a familiar face!
 Thanks to meet me out here!
 It was no need to get taken back home, I was late and happy to camp right here on the beach.
-Terry will pick me after ma last four days of paddling for this leg, probably in Depoe Bay, and will drive me back to Seattle to fly out on Wednesday.
+Terry will pick me after ma last four days of paddling for this leg, in Depoe Bay, and will drive me back to Seattle to fly out on Wednesday.
 Thanks for looking after me!